cbohnert67/50_DAYS_OF_PYTHON/readme.md

 # 50 Days of Python

-83 challenges tackled in 4 hours with Github Copilot.
+83 challenges tackled in 4 hours with Github Copilot instead of 40!

 If I were alone on the task, ie. without using Github Copilot, I would say I would have needed around half an hour per challenge.